Health Library

 None of these skin conditions are harmful to your child.

-Kidney Symptoms
+Kidney

 Lesions caused by TSC in the kidney are very common and may cause a change in kidney function.
 Screening for these lesions and checking kidney function over time are both part of routine TSC care.

-Heart Symptoms
+Heart

 The majority of children with TSC are born with benign heart tumors (cardiac rhabdomyomas).
-These tumors may show up in an ultrasound before birth or are identified in the first year of life, at which time a referral to a cardiologist is placed.
+These tumors may show up in an ultrasound before birth or are identified in the first year of life, at which time a referral to a cardiologist is given.
 These tumors often reduce in size on their own as the child grows.

-Eye Symptoms
+Eye

-Occasionally some section of the retina, iris or eyelashes will have little or no color / pigmentation.
+Occasionally, some section of the retina, iris or eyelashes will have little or no color / pigmentation.

 Developmental and Behavioral Symptoms